joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 Software systems grow over time.
 You might start without DDD, Event-Sourcing, or Event-Driven architecture, and that is perfectly fine.
 As the system evolves, you may gradually find yourself in the need to refactor towards DDD, adopt Event-Sourcing for state persistence, or start publishing events to communicate with other parts of the system.

-That is the key idea behind this blog.
+That is the key idea behind this article.
 I want to illustrate how systems can grow over time in this direction, how they can evolve in a decoupled way, and why there is no single _"correct"_ order to follow, as you refactor your code in that growth.

-My goal is to keep this blog as practical as possible and provide a reference example of how a system can grow towards DDD, Event-Sourcing, and ultimately Event-Driven architecture (the order is of my preference, but you can try to grow the system starting from another point, based on your needs).
+My goal is to keep this article as practical as possible and provide a reference example of how a system can grow towards DDD, Event-Sourcing, and ultimately Event-Driven architecture (the order is of my preference, but you can try to grow the system starting from another point, based on your needs).

-:warning: Before we move on, I want to remind you once again that you should read the content presented in this blog as a reference example, and not something you can _copy and paste_ into your codebase.
+:warning: Before we move on, I want to remind you once again that you should read the content presented in this article as a reference example, and not something you can _copy and paste_ into your codebase.
 There are several things I have deliberately skipped, and the example code is overly simplified, to keep the focus on the most important parts of the flow.

 I am considering open-sourcing a more complete sample code on GitHub (possibly implemented in different programming languages).
 I think this could be a great help to familiarize with these topics.
-For convenience, the code shown in this blog will be Ruby.
+For convenience, the code shown in this article will be Ruby.

 ### 0. Starting code